SonnyK33/obsidian/Molecules/Edge.md

 Examples

-Most obvious are political leaders making monetary or fiscal policy (leaders) for sovereigns.
+Most obvious are political leaders making monetary or fiscal policy for sovereigns.
 Workers demanding higher wages (choice forcing central bank leaders to tighten).
 Investors purchasing risk assets (forcing leaders to tighten) .
 Public moving deposits into treasuries (forcing banks to raise deposit rates, forcing banks to lower spending, may force central banks to eventually slow down QT).
-Important not to see forecasting as making predictions about random factors but rather real people
+Important not to see forecasting as making predictions about random factors but rather real people.

 What’s governing those decisions?
 What are their choices?
 What info do you need to predict which choice they’ll make?
 What are their constraints?
 What matters to them?
 Info is only